CS-1400/CS-1400.github.io/_pages/data-types/index.md

 ---

 ## Description
-A specific type of data; defines the values it can represent and the actions that can be performed on it.
+A specific category of data.
+Type defines what values the object can represent, and which actions can be performed on it.
 - [Python Docs: Built-in Types](https://docs.python.org/3/library/stdtypes.html)